 Is my organization eligible to apply for a project?

 WCC considers applications from partners who are non-profit or governmental organizations and Tribal governments.
 Non-profits must be a registered 501(c)(3) organization.

-WCC will consider projects that physically improve the natural environment or expand recreational opportunities for the public.
-Partner organizations must be non-profit or governmental organizations.
-Specific activities may include:
+WCC crew projects physically improve the natural environment or expand recreational opportunities for the public.
+Activities may include:

 - In-stream large woody debris placement, bank stabilization, or fish barrier removal